KatherineMichel/portfolio/doc/los-angeles-2023.md

 [Central Garden](https://www.getty.edu/visit/center/top-things-to-do/gardens/): a garden with an incredible view.
 I almost overlooked it.
 Fortunately, I came back a second time and ventured to the other side of the garden.

 ![](los-angeles-2023-images/the-getty-center-fountain.jpg)
-Example of the beautiful architecture... beautiful fountain!
+Example of the beautiful architecture

 Although I enjoyed the view of Los Angeles from the main Getty Center terrace, the consensus from locals was that the view from the The Griffith Observatory is much better.